How Does LendingTree Get Paid?

 • Personal and business tax returns.
 Personal and business tax returns are needed to show your overall net profit.
 Eligible business partners will likely need to provide this information as well.

 • Articles of Incorporation, bylaws or operating agreement.
-You may need to provide these legal documents depending on your business entity.
+You may need to provide these legal documents depending on your type of business entity.

 • Building lease.
 If applicable, have any building leases on hand, including your monthly payment.